HandsOnDataViz/book/docs/HandsOnDataViz.md

 who responded to our survey have relatively high levels of education, but limited data visualization experience.
-In particular, 89 percent reported completing the equivalent of a college degree (16 or more years of schooling), but rated themselves at the lower end of the experiential scale, as shown in the right side of Figure
+In particular, 89 percent reported completing the equivalent of a college degree (16 or more years of schooling), and 64% of these rated themselves as data visualization beginners (either 1 or 2 on the 5-point experiential scale), as shown in the right side of Figure
 <a href="#fig:survey-combined-annotated">16.2</a>.
 In our earlier draft
 of the book, our primary audience were college undergraduates, and we were uncertain about the reading and background levels of other readers.